 - be legally able to operate in Northern Ireland;

-- be independent, established for charitable purposes, and have a constitution or set of rules defining their aims, objectives and operational procedures;
+- be independent and have a constitution or set of rules defining their aims, objectives and operational procedures;

-- have a definable management structure and appropriate financial controls;
+- have a suitable management structure and appropriate financial controls;

 - demonstrate an understanding of and commitment to equal opportunities.